pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 Warning!
 If you cancel another person's update, their update will fail immediately.
 {{% /notes %}}

-One of the services that `pulumi.com` provides is *concurrency control*.
+One of the services that the [Pulumi Service]({{< relref "/docs/intro/pulumi-service/" >}}) provides is *concurrency control*.
 The service will allow at most one user to update a particular stack at a time.
 This is accomplished by using "leases"; whenever a user requests an update, they request a "lease" on the stack that gives them the right to update the requested stack.
 The service makes sure that only one person has a lease active at a time.